3-Ingredient Peanut Butter Cookies are perfect for young and not-so-young alike. If you're learning how to bake, this an ideal place to start.

-Do not use natural natural peanut butter for these.
-This makes the cookies crumbly and they won’t turn out well.
+Do not use natural natural peanut butter for this recipe.
+This makes the cookies crumbly and they won't turn out well.

 For the Sugar Use white or turbinado sugar like we do in this version.
-Many readers have reported using ½ the sugar in these cookies with great results.
+Many readers have reported using ½ the sugar the recipe with great results.

-For the Egg: When baking cookies, it’s always best to use eggs that are at room temperature.
-This will allow them to bake more evenly.
+For the Egg: When baking cookies, it's always best to use egg that are at room temperature.
+This will allow the cookies to bake more evenly.
 Follow this link to learn how to quickly get eggs to room temperature!

 How to make them